jj-attaq/todo/README.md

     - Role-based access (e.g., admin, user).

     b.
 Persistence:
-    - Integrate a relational database like PostgreSQL or SQLite.
+    X Integrate a relational database like PostgreSQL or SQLite.
     X Use an ORM (Object-Relational Mapping) tool like GORM.

     c.
 Middleware: